Is investing risky?

 Where investing risk actually comes from

-• not understanding what you’re putting money into
+• not understanding what you’re putting your money into

-• reacting emotionally (fear, greed, loss aversion, etc.)
+• reacting emotionally (fear, greed, loss aversion, and so on)

-The investment matters, but your behaviour matters more.
+The investment matters, but your behaviour matters even more.

 The quiet risk that nobody talks about